In New Book, Retired Pope Benedict Breaks Silence To Speak Out On Priestly Celibacy

 Since a married man is devoted entirely to his family and "serving the Lord" requires a similar degree of devotion, "it does not seem possible to carry on the two vocations simultaneously," which is why celibacy "became a criterion for priestly ministry," according to the authors.

 In countries such as Brazil, a shortage of priests prevents many faithful from attending Mass for months at a time.
-In October, a month-long meeting of senior clergy in South America, the Synod of Bishops for the Pan-Amazon Region, ended with a vote to suggest that the pope allow older, married men to be ordained to fill the shortfall.
+In October, a monthlong meeting of senior clergy in South America, the Synod of Bishops for the Pan-Amazon Region, ended with a vote to suggest that the pope allow older, married men to be ordained to fill the shortfall.

 Francis is said to be preparing a response to the synod's recommendation.